Classical Prolog modes

 (more precise than the above), expresses that is/2 should be called with the second argument instantiated to an arithmetic expression and that on success it will bind the first argument to a number.
 The argument of a mode as above can be any property, including, e.g., regular types.

-The first declaration is equivalent to (it is in fact translated to) the assertion:
+The first declaration is equivalent to (and is in fact translated to) the assertion:

 :- pred is(X,Y) : nonvar(Y) => nonvar(X).